-Catheter ablation is a minimally invasive procedure, which means it involves making only a small puncture in your groin.
-You have the procedure done under local anaesthesia and sedation.
-The anaesthetic completely blocks pain from your groin area and the sedative helps you to feel relaxed during the procedure, without putting you to sleep.
+Catheter ablation is a minimally invasive procedure, which means your doctor will make only a small puncture in your groin.
+You will be given local anaesthesia and sedation.
+The anaesthetic will completely block pain from your groin area and the sedative will help you to feel relaxed.
 You should be able to go home on the same day as the procedure or the day after.

-You will usually need to take it easy for a few days after the procedure.
-You shouldn’t drive for two days after the procedure or lift anything heavy for at least two weeks.
+You may feel aware of your heartbeat after having catheter ablation but this should go away within a few weeks.
+You will usually need to take it easy for a few days after having catheter ablation.
+Don't drive for two days after the procedure or lift anything heavy for at least two weeks.

 What is sinus tachycardia and how does it relate to supraventricular tachycardia?

-Sinus tachycardia means your heart is beating in a normal, regular rhythm, but faster than usual.
-It's not related to supraventricular tachycardia because it’s a normal response to changes in your body and isn’t usually caused by a problem with electrical signals in your heart.
+Sinus tachycardia means your heart beats in a normal, regular rhythm, but faster than usual.
+It's not related to supraventricular tachycardia (SVT) because it’s a normal response to changes in your body.
+It isn’t usually caused by a problem with electrical signals in your heart.

-Your heart beats faster than normal in response to your environment or situation.
+Your heart can sometimes beat faster than normal in response to your environment or situation.
 Your heart rate will speed up when you:

 - feel fear or panic